Computing the center of a fusion category: Software framework and examples

 \section{Software framework and examples}

-Our software \cite{TensorCategories} is completely open source and comes with a documentation.
+Our software \cite{Maeurer_TensorCategories_jl} is completely open source and comes with a documentation.
 Its general purpose is to serve as a framework for experiments with tensor categories and categorical representation theory.
-Instead of going into long discussions about its design and capabilities, we illustrate it by working with the two examples mentioned in the introduction: the Ising fusion category and a fusion category coming from the Haagerup subfactor.
+Instead of going into long discussions about its design and capabilities, we illustrate it by working through the example from the introduction: the Ising fusion category over $\mathbb Q(\sqrt 2)$.
 For users new to Julia we note Julia uses just-in-time compilation (JIT).
-This is, in parts, what makes Julia so fast but it means that the \emph{first} execution of a function always takes a bit of time (since its code will be compiled)---afterwards it is instantaneous.
+This is, in parts, what makes Julia so fast but it means that the \emph{first} execution of a function always takes a bit of time (since its code will be compiled)---afterward it is instantaneous.